hyrise/hyrise/README.md

 [![Coverage Status](https://hyrise-coverage-badge.herokuapp.com/coverage_badge.svg)](https://hyrise-ci.epic-hpi.de/job/Hyrise/job/hyrise/job/master/lastStableBuild/Llvm-cov_5fReport/)
 [![CodeFactor](https://www.codefactor.io/repository/github/hyrise/hyrise/badge)](https://www.codefactor.io/repository/github/hyrise/hyrise)

+# Workload-driven discovery and utilization of data dependencies

+Instructions on how to use the plugin for dependency discovery can be found in [dependency_mining_plugin.hpp](https://github.com/hyrise/hyrise/blob/bensk1/workload_driven_data_dependency_discovery/src/plugins/dependency_mining_plugin.hpp).

 # Welcome to Hyrise

 Hyrise is a research in-memory database system that has been developed [by HPI since 2009](https://www.vldb.org/pvldb/vol4/p105-grund.pdf) and has been entirely [rewritten in 2017](https://openproceedings.org/2019/conf/edbt/EDBT19_paper_152.pdf).
 Our goal is to provide a clean and flexible platform for research in the area of in-memory data management.
 Its architecture allows us, our students, and other researchers to conduct experiments around new data management concepts.
 To enable realistic experiments, Hyrise features comprehensive SQL support and performs powerful query plan optimizations.
 Well-known benchmarks, such as TPC-H or TPC-DS, can be executed with a single command and without any preparation.